gradle/gradle/design-docs/configuration-model-open-questions.md

     model {
         components {
             lib1(JavaLibrary) {
-                // This is-a Jvm library built from Java source }
+                // The explicit type parameter means that this is-a Jvm library built from Java source }
             lib2(JvmLibrary) {
                 // This is-a Jvm library built from some implicit source languages